Vol. 4 (Black Sabbath album): Artwork

 The album was originally to be titled Snowblind in reference to both the song "Snowblind" and the amount of cocaine they took while recording.
 However, according to Geezer, the record label thought this was too edgy and retitled the album Vol. 4 and changed the artwork while the band was on vacation.
 Vol. 4s final cover features a monochrome photograph of Ozzy Osbourne with hands raised and two fingers extended, taken during a Black Sabbath concert at Birmingham Town Hall in January 1972 by Keith McMillan (credited as Keef).
 The album's original release (on Vertigo in the UK, on Warner Bros. in the United States and on Nippon Phonogram in Japan) features a gatefold sleeve with a page glued into the middle.
 Each band member is given his own photo page, with the band on-stage at the very centre.
 All photos were from the aforementioned Birmingham gig.

 The album's original cover art has proved iconic, and has been imitated and parodied on numerous occasions, such as on the 1992 Peaceville Volume 4 compilation album, the 1992 Volume Two EP by the band Sleep, Longmont Potion Castle Vol. 4 by the prank caller Longmont Potion Castle, and the 1994 Planet Caravan EP by Pantera.

 The U.S. 8-track tape and cassette releases of the album feature alternate artwork: a yellow background with Ozzy silhouetted in black.

 Release and reception

 Vol. 4 was released in September 1972, and while most critics of the era were dismissive of the album, it achieved gold status in less than a month, and was the band's fourth consecutive release to sell one million copies in the United States.
 It reached number 13 on Billboard's pop album chart and number 8 on the UK Albums Chart.
 The song "Tomorrow's Dream" was released as a single but failed to chart.
-Following an extensive tour of the United States, the band toured Australia for the first time in 1973, and later Europe.
+Following an extensive tour of the United States, the band toured Australia for the second time in 1973, and later Europe.

+Rock critic Lester Bangs, who had derided the band's earlier albums, applauded Vol. 4, writing in Creem, "We have seen the Stooges take on the night ferociously and go tumbling into the maw, and Alice Cooper is currently exploiting it for all it's worth, turning it into a circus.
+But there's only one band that's dealt with it honestly on terms meaningful to vast portions of the audience, not only grappling with it in a mythic structure that's both personal and powerful but actually managing to prosper as well.
+And that band is Black Sabbath."
+Bangs also compared the band's lyrics to those of Bob Dylan and William S. Burroughs.